CS 475 - Operating Systems

 Pass by Reference.
 Suppose you want a function to make changes to a

-, array, or any other variable that’s input into it.
+struct, array, or any other variable that’s input into it.
 Without pointers, the input would be “passed to the function by value,” so the function gets a local copy of the input which can be huge!
 Any changes you make to the local copy are lost when the function exits, so you’d have to return it to the caller.
 But that’s a lot of data transfer and space usage!
 (Imagine wanting to sort a large array and your functions have to copy and return all elements in the array each time it’s called!)
 Instead, it’s far more efficient to pass the argument “by reference (by its address)” and have the changes be made directly, without making a separate, local copy. -

 For returning structs from functions.
 For the same reasons outlined above, consider a function that creates and returns a complex structure or array.
 It is far more efficient to return a pointer to the structure rather than the entire structure itself!